DemocracyApps/member-org/README.md

 # multi-org
-Framework to support multiple org types, each with own users, with route sub-hierarchies mappable to separate domain
+Application support for multiple org types, each with own users with multiple permission levels.